Analytical formulas for far-field radiated energy and angular momentum of metallic thin films: Material-specific self-energy

 The ratio of off-diagonal to diagonal terms ($\alpha$) scales linearly with $B$.
 To obtain an exact expression for $\alpha$, we adopt the Drude model as a minimal yet effective description of metallic systems.
 Drude conductivity is derived by modeling charge carriers as classical particles that accelerate under an electric field and scatter randomly with a characteristic relaxation time.
 In the presence of a magnetic field, the conductivity tensor elements are slightly modified as~\cite{Sato_drude-model_2022}

 where $\tau$ is the Drude relaxation time, $\omega_c = e B / m^*_e$ is the cyclotron frequency, and $\omega_p=(n_ve^2/\epsilon_0 m^*_{e})^{\frac{1}{2}}$ is the plasma frequency~\cite{Kittel-2018-solidstate}.
 The other constants are: $n_v$ (electron volume density), $e$ (elementary charge), and $m_e^*$ (effective electron mass at conduction band).
-Thus, the entries in the self-energy are inferred to be
+Thus, the entries in the self-energy are given by

-We identify bismuth (Bi) as a suitable candidate due to the availability of computational data and to its established role in magneto‑optical phenomena~\cite{Timrov_2012_bismuth,Scott_Magnetooptic_1976}.
+We identify bismuth (Bi) as a suitable candidate because of the availability of computational data and to its established role in magneto‑optical phenomena~\cite{Timrov_2012_bismuth,Scott_Magnetooptic_1976}.
 Although our system is a thin film, we employ parameter values corresponding to a bulk sample for calculation.
 This simplification is motivated by the fact that bulk data are more readily available and provide a reliable baseline, while thin‑film corrections can be incorporated in future work once the proof‑of‑concept is established.
 In Table~\ref{tab:frequencies}, the three relevant frequency parameters for Bi are shown, all of which fall within the infrared region of the EM spectrum.